 Delray Beach utilizes one water treatment plant (WTP) with a potable water distributed system to provide water for users.
-The Florida DEP's related capacity for the WTP is 26 million gallons per day and uses lime softening for treating water from the Surficial aguifer system.
+The City's related capacity for the WTP is 26 million gallons per day and uses lime softening for treating water from the Surficial aquifer system according to the Lower East Coast Regional Water Supply Plan (2018).
 The City has six emergency interconnects with neighboring municipal water systems (Boynton Beach, Palm Beach County Utilities and City of Boca).
 To prevent any changes in location, timing, and volume of withdrawals from the Lower East Coast Everglades Waterbodies with increased water demand, the City has replaced permitted Surficial aquifer system irrigation withdrawal systems with reclaimed water within the Delray Beach service area.
 The entire demand of the City will be met by withdrawals from the Surficial aquifer system.